-Everyone experiences fear and anxiety at some stage of their life.
+Everyone experiences fear and anxiety at some stage in their life.
 Fear is a mechanism that keeps us safe.
-Undoubtedly, anxiety is an unpleasant, sometimes extremely disturbing experience and if left unchallenged, it can develop into generalised anxiety disorder, phobias or panic disorders.
+Undoubtedly, anxiety is an unpleasant, sometimes extremely disturbing experience and if left unchallenged, it can develop into a generalised anxiety disorder, phobias or panic disorders.

 "Courage is resistance to fear, mastery of fear, not absence of fear. "